Mind Map Elements

-Mind Map is a graphical and hierarchical representation of ideas that radiate outward from one main topic to associated subtopics using keywords and other graphic elements to trigger memory.
+Mind Map is a graphical and hierarchical representation of ideas that radiate outward from one main topic to associated subtopics using keywords and other graphic elements to trigger a memory.

 What is Mind Mapping

-Mind mapping is a technique of capturing ideas associated with a topic and visually arranging them in radiant format using keywords on a paper or mind mapping software as your thoughts come to you.
-There are some unique elements that are used to create a mind map which are listed below.
+Mind mapping is a technique of capturing ideas associated with a topic and visually arranging them in a radiant format using keywords on a paper or mind mapping software as your thoughts come to you.
+There are some unique elements that are used to create a mind map which is listed below.